digital-asset/cn-quickstart/docs/sharable/cnqs-lifecycle-dev-journey.rst

 represent user participants.
 Each validator operates within its own preconfigured synchronizer.

-The Global Synchronizer (GS) acts as the network coordinator through its Super Validator (SV).
+The Global Synchronizer acts as the network coordinator through its Super Validator (SV).
 It runs a Canton synchronizer node that handles transaction ordering and conflict resolution using sequencer and mediator services.
 It verifies that all network participants maintain a